 There are a number of winter markets scattered throughout Paris where they sell vin chaud, cheese and many other foods, gifts, and toys.
 The one on the Champs Elysee is particularly large.

-Great excuse to have one of the renowned “African” hot chocolates .
+Great excuse to have one of the renowned “African” hot chocolate drinks.
 It is rich.
 It is dark.
 It will be the best hot chocolate you have ever had.

 At Place de la Concorde at night: the view of the city lights are spectacular.
 Be sure to get a seat by a window, otherwise, you won’t really get a great view of the Champs Elysee, in particular.